-This guide provides information on how to submit your appeal and any supporting information using the DPEA electronic appeal forms in electronic format rather than hard copy.
-Submitting documents electronically helps to speed up the appeal process, allows information to be copied easily to others and makes it more cost effective and efficient for all parties involved.
+This guide provides information on how to submit your appeal and any supporting information in electronic format rather than hard copy.
+Submitting documents electronically helps to speed up the appeal process, allows information to be copied easily to others and makes it more cost effective and efficient for all the parties involved

 What format should I use when submitting appeal documents?

 If possible documents should be sent as PDFs as this is the format we use to publish to our web site.
 We can, however, accept any of the following file formats:

 If documents cannot be sent electronically then a paper copy must be provided.

 Are there any size limits for electronic appeal documents?